Mr. Freeze (roller coaster): Six Flags Over Texas

-Six Flags St. Louis
+Mid America Adventure

-The St. Louis location features a different queue line which takes place outside.
+The version at Mid America Adventure features a different queue line which takes place outside.
 Guests pass underneath the mouth to Snowy's Ice Cream Factory Tours, where they make a right-handed curve followed by a left-handed curve.
 These curves lead to a straight path and some small ramps.
 After making a left turn, guests walk down a long pathway where they can get views of the ride.
 Guests turn right and cross a bridge over the Thunder River rapids ride.
 Following the bridge, guests go down a curved ramp.
 Then, guests enter an area with switchbacks and a few passages.
 Several curved paths lead to a straight section of the pathway followed by a left turn.
 As guests get closer to the factory, there is a board with news and advertisements.
 After a right turn, guests enter the factory where they navigate through a hallway.
 Guests then climb the staircase and enter the loading station where they are greeted by Mr. Freeze (who is positioned toward the top of the exit.)